Movies-By-the-Sea/mbts-backend/endpoints.md

 | 5            | admin     | Has master access to all routes and can revoke levels                    |

 __NOTE__ : Get in touch to create your user account and access the API.
+If you already have an email account verified here but do not have the UID token, follow the _"/admin/user"_ route for more info

 ---

 ## Testing Route
 **ACCESS LEVEL : None**

 This is just to check whether the server is running correctly or not.
 ```
 GET /